Nikon D5 vs Pentax K-1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the D5 and the K-1 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the K-1 was followed by the Pentax K-1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D5 and the Pentax K-1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.